 - All OECD and partner countries devote a substantial share of their domestic output to education.
 In 2020, OECD countries spent on average 5.1% of their gross domestic product (GDP) on primary to tertiary educational institutions.
-In Slovenia, the corresponding share was 4.6% of GDP, of which 36% was dedicated to primary education, 17% to lower secondary education, 20% to upper secondary education, 1% to short-cycle tertiary programmes and 26% to bachelor's, master's and doctoral or equivalent programmes (Figure 3). - Funding for education in absolute terms is strongly influenced by countries' income levels.
+In Iceland, the corresponding share was 6.3% of GDP, of which 40% was dedicated to primary education, 18% to lower secondary education, 19% to upper secondary education, 1% to post-secondary non-tertiary education, 1% to short-cycle tertiary programmes and 21% to bachelor's, master's and doctoral or equivalent programmes (Figure 3). - Funding for education in absolute terms is strongly influenced by countries' income levels.
 Countries with higher per capita GDP tend to spend more per student than those with lower per capita GDP.
-Across all levels from primary to tertiary education, Slovenia spends USD 11 878 annually per full-time equivalent student (adjusted for purchasing power), compared to the OECD average of USD 12 647.
-Expenditure per student is equivalent to 29% of per capita GDP, which is above the OECD average of 27%.
+Across all levels from primary to tertiary education, Iceland spends USD 15 444 annually per full-time equivalent student (adjusted for purchasing power), compared to the OECD average of USD 12 647.
+Expenditure per student is equivalent to 28% of per capita GDP, which is slightly above the OECD average of 27%. - The COVID-19 pandemic has created unprecedented challenges for education systems across the world.
+On average across the OECD, expenditure on primary to tertiary educational institutions per full-time equivalent student (including expenditure on research and development) grew by 0.4% from 2019 to 2020 (the first year of the pandemic and the latest period with available data).
+In Iceland, it decreased by 0.2%.
+This change in expenditure per student is the result of total expenditure on educational institutions increasing by 2.3% and the total number of full-time equivalent students increasing by 2.6%.